-Visit this ethical elephant tour near Chiang Mai in Northern Thailand for an unforgettable experience and join the growing number of people choosing responsible and sustainable elephant tourism.
+Visit this elephant sanctuary near Chiang Mai in Northern Thailand for an unforgettable experience and join the growing number of people choosing responsible and sustainable elephant tourism.
 The project is run by a Karen family who has lived and worked with elephants for two generations.
-They are happy to see their elephants freed from riding, with time to forage and socialize.
+They are happy to see their elephants freed from riding, with time to forage, socialize, and play.

-As part of a small group of guests, accompanied by a tour guide, enjoy elephant-friendly activities.
-Dress in traditional Karen clothing and feed the elephants rice-tamarind balls that you have prepared for them, take a walk with the elephants in nature, bathe them, and watch them play in the mud pit.
+As part of a small group of guests, accompanied by a tour guide, enjoy elephant-friendly activities in nature.
+Dress in traditional Karen clothing and feed the elephants rice-tamarind balls that you have prepared for them, take a walk with the elephants in the forest, bathe them, and watch them play in the mud pit.
 In between activities, a delicious vegetarian buffet lunch will be served while the elephants graze nearby.

 All of the people involved in this project are Karen and local weavers create traditional clothing made from handspun, naturally dyed cotton, woven on a hand loom.
 The preservation of Karen culture in a fast-changing world is important to the elders of the family.

 Spend time with elephant families in beautiful surroundings where they are respected and given the freedom to interact with each other and do what comes naturally

 Number of Guests: 12